matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 Obviously, the core ideas in this paper are not uniquely mine.
 They have been articulated before, clearly and generously, by practitioners and researchers who have been solving these problems for decades.
 What I have tried to do is consolidate them in context, highlighting modern practices and methods that have emerged as industry leading since the Poppendiecks' original work on **Lean Software Development**.

 What makes these ideas so accessible is that their source texts aren't trying to sell you anything.
 They are not frameworks.
 They do not come with a mandatory certification path, a five-day training plan, proprietary toolchains, or a lucrative consultancy engagement.
 They are simply good ideas.
-Many aren't even new; we've had the playbook for more than two decades.
+Many aren't even new; we've had the playbook for over two decades.

 They have been tested, refined, and over time, empirically proven to be the foundations of high-performing, sustainable, and humane technology organisations.
 They still hold up today because they were grounded in reality to begin with.